FanamyWirato/CreateWiki/The-Basics-of-Rotation-in-Create.md

 By default, components used **only for relaying** rotational power, such as shafts and cogwheels, have **no stress impact** at all.
 This makes predicting the amount of generators required for your contraptions much simpler and prevents punishment for aesthetic detours between machines and generators.

 Optimizing stress impact and comparing net capacity of sources at base speed can become quite scientific.
-For those who are interested in seeing some actual numbers and more exhaustive information, check out [this page](https://github.com/Creators-of-Create/Create/wiki/Kinetic-Systems-and-Stress-in-0.2-).
-It is recommended to look into crafting a pair of Goggles and a Stress Gauge.
+For those who are interested in some more exhaustive information, check out [[this page|Stress Units, Capacity and Impact#SU and Speed]]